yshome-hb/WiringPi-HAI/documentation/english/functions.md

 Since Version 3, extensions to the interface have been made again.
 In the case of new implementations, you should rely on the current / new functions.
 The old [GPIO Sysfs Interface for Userspace](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt) is no longer supported.

+**Attention:**

-**Attention:** This documentation is still in progress and therefore incomplete.
+This documentation is still in progress and therefore incomplete.
-The content of this documentation was created with care and to the best of our knowledge and belief.
+The content of this documentation was created with care and to the best of our knowledge.
 However, the authors do not guarantee the correctness, completeness and topicality of the information provided.The content of the documentation is used at your own risk.

-No liability is generally assumed for damage caused by material or intangible nature caused by the use or non-use of the information provided or by the use of incorrect and incomplete information.
+No liability is assumed for material or intangible damage caused by the use or non-use of the information provided or by the use of incorrect or incomplete information.

 ## Installation

-Unfortunately, the WiringPi Library is not directly available in Raspberry Pi OS, so it must be installed manually.
+The WiringPi Library is not directly available in Raspberry Pi OS, so it must be installed manually.
 Either download a Debian package or create it manually.

 **Create Debian package:**

 ```bash
 sudo apt install git